 Automations and Templates to the Rescue

 If you’re honest with yourself, you know there are a million things you juggle at once while wearing your CEO hat.
 You don’t have time to reply to inquiries the hour they come in, type out the same email from scratch 40 times a day, or even collect payment the moment someone expresses they’re ready to book.
-Having a CRM for photographers like HoneyBook is like having the sweetest mini-me/robot/employee that you don’t have to make small talk about the weather with, and it never misses a beat.
+Having a CRM for photographers like HoneyBook, a client management software for small businesses, is like having the sweetest mini-me/robot/employee that you don’t have to make small talk about the weather with, and it never misses a beat.

 She’s quick to reply to anyone inquiring with you, sounds just like you, keeps track of every little detail, and always keeps you in the loop.
 You’ll get email notifications, or even push notifications, about everything she does, and you’ll hardly ever need to lift a finger (maybe it’s time you give that gal a raise).

 I know “automation” is a dirty word to some of you, but I promise: automations are your friend.
 We’re not talking some transparent automatic responder from Gmail here.
 Automations can be everything from payment reminders (kiss that awkward convo goodbye) to simply having a template pre-drafted of that one message you know you send close to 40 times a week.
 Save yourself time by having a template handy instead.
 Minutes in your day add up to hours of your month; be smart with your time.